You need to try this mouthwatering, delicious Fried Steak with Garlic Mustard Cheese Sauce and Spur Onion Rings soon!

-Thinly sliced onion (I used a mandolin), cover with sprite (or soda water) for a minimum of an hour (up to 24 hours).
+- Thinly sliced the onion (I used a mandolin), and cover with sprite (or soda water) for a minimum of an hour (up to 24 hours).

-Then add the egg and cornstarch and mix well into steak.
+- Then add the egg and cornstarch and mix well into the steak.

-Remove from heat and stir in cheese until melted, Add nutmeg.
+- Remove from heat and stir in cheese until melted,

 Prepared, tried, and tested Melanie Kramar from The Recipe Hunter: Tried and Tested Recipes From Home Chefs